nokia/stm-benchmark/README.md

   - For easy parallelization, we run the ScalaSTM transactions on a Cats Effect runtime.
-    ScalaSTM sometimes blocks threads, but does this by using `scala.concurrent.BlockContext`, which is supported by the Cats Effect runtime (it starts compensating threads as necessary), so this should be fine (although not ideal; but performance seems fine).
+    ScalaSTM sometimes blocks threads, but does this by using `scala.concurrent.BlockContext`, which is supported by the Cats Effect runtime (it starts compensating threads as necessary), so this should be fine (although maybe not ideal).
   - We disable tracing in the runtime, to avoid the negative performance impact.
   - We use ScalaSTM's `TArray` for the board matrices.
 - [ZSTM](https://github.com/zio/zio/tree/series/2.x/core/shared/src/main/scala/zio/stm) in folder [zstm](/zstm).